 Applying for Eligible Organisation status

-The certification form (DOCX 250 KB) that must be filled out by organisations wanting to apply for MRFF EO status along with Guidance on completing the form is available to download below.
+The MRFF Eligible Organisation Certification Form (see Download section, below) must be filled out by organisations wanting to apply for MRFF EO status.
+This document also provides guidance on filling in the form.
 Organisations should ensure that they provide all required information and that all information is true and correct.

 Organisations may apply for MRFF EO status at any time.
 It is recommended that an organisation applies for MRFF EO status as early as possible – ideally prior to the opening of a grant opportunity you wish to apply for, or if that is not feasible, as soon as the opportunity opens.
 An organisation must be an approved MRFF EO (achieve MRFF EO status) in order to submit an application to an open MRFF grant opportunity through NHMRC's grants management system as required.